Nafisa-Muntaha7/psycare-service-practice/src/left.md

 Things still left to do-

 ## 1
 You Must implement Email and password based Authentication.
 This means, you will have to implement the Registration and the login page.
-Users should be able to toggle between Login and Registration view .
+Users should be able to toggle between Login and Registration view.

 Also, implement at least one extra login which could be (facebook, github, google, etc).